Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5AsSss96Idw.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: Will the Map change for 1.0?
 https://www.youtube.com/watch?v=5AsSss96Idw
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Chance of a new Biome?](./yt-DXB_o7NPkOM.md) [https://www.youtube.com/watch?v=DXB_o7NPkOM](https://www.youtube.com/watch?v=DXB_o7NPkOM)
+This question was possibly duplicated with a more recent answer: [December 14th, 2021 Livestream Q&A: Any plans for new Biome?](./yt-tpu1ubYrWVg.md) [https://www.youtube.com/watch?v=tpu1ubYrWVg](https://www.youtube.com/watch?v=tpu1ubYrWVg)

 ### Topics